boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/authentication/json-web-token.md

 ## Create JSON Web Token

-To create the JWT, use `HMAC-SHA256` as the signing algorithm.
+To create the JWT, use `HMAC-SHA256` as signing algorithm.

 ### What parameters can be passed in the payload of JWT

-A JWT should contain the following claims:
+JWT should contain the following claims:

    <table>
    <tr>